Back we are on a great day in the United States of America.

 I think primary was somebody involved with Zarkawi still with him.

-But all I was saying is that that that's somebody that that is um uh in a in a detainee circumstance played a role as well.
+But all I'm saying is that somebody that is in a detainee circumstance played a role as well.

 Oh, okay.